pravb/quic-dc/draft-montenegro-quic-dc.md

 connections within a datacenter and in the backend.

 This document defines
-a negotiation using transport parameters to disable PNE.
-Internet facing nodes should not disable PNE, so browsers, for example, should not implement this extension.
-On the other hand, properly configured nodes within a datacenter could turn off PNE in their exchanges to avoid the CPU cost that PNE implies.
+a negotiation using transport parameters to disable PNP.
+Internet facing nodes should not disable PNP, so browsers, for example, should not implement this extension.
+On the other hand, properly configured nodes within a datacenter could turn off PNP in their exchanges to avoid the CPU cost that PNP implies.

 # Conventions and Definitions